-Ants have a suite of innate behaviours which allow robust navigation to emerge.
-Principal among these is path integration (PI), a mechanism by which an ant keeps a running tally of the distance and direction travelled, allowing it to subsequently home directly back to the start point of a journey.
-As path integration is subject to cumulative errors, ants learn the visual information needed to guide later routes on the first PI-mediated route.
-This innate behaviour thus provides a scaffold for learning, constraining the information to be learnt, turning a route into a one-dimensional manifold through a two-dimensional space.
+scaffold for learning, constraining the information to be learnt, turning a route into a one-dimensional manifold through a two-dimensional space.
 However, the ant's embodiment further constrains the incoming information making it even easier to learn and later recall.
 To understand how embodiment simplifies visual navigation, we first note that if an agent stores a view when facing a given direction, the difference between this view and views from nearby locations will be minimised when the agent is facing the same direction as when the original view was stored [135].
 This means a remembered view can be used as a so-called 'visual compass' to recall the direction the ant was facing when the view was stored.
 For ants, and many wheeled robots, their embodiment constrains them to move in the direction that they are facing and thus a view stored when travelling along a homeward route implicitly defines the direction of movement and thus learning these views as they appear means learning the directions home.
-This process is illustrated in Fig. 5a where we see a stored view (top panel) and the views perceived by an ant while scanning (middle panels).
+This process is illustrated in Figure 5A where we see a stored view (top panel) and the views perceived by an ant while scanning (middle panels).
 The closest match occurs when the ant faces in a similar direction to when the view was stored (bottom panel).
 If the ant was sensitive to this difference, it could use this process to recall the direction it was facing when last near to that position.
 What's more, when the ant finds the best matching direction, it is already facing the same way and so can simply move forward.
 To navigate, the ant therefore needs to determine at what heading the current view best matches its memory.
 However, mentally rotating the images is a computationally demanding task so the ant has outsourced this search to behaviour.
-The most obvious between the images will occur when it is facing a similar direction as when it stored the first view.
-B: If views are stored as they appear to an agent travelling a route (black line) the correct directions can be recalled when near the route by an agent performing a visual compass style scan (blue arrows)

-Fig. 5 Visual navigation is scaffolded by innate behaviours.
-A: Innate scanning behaviour embodies a visual compass.
-If an ant remembers a panoramic view (top panel) it can recall its facing direction by comparing the stored view to views it perceives while rotating or scanning (middle panels; images of an ant scanning are to the right of the panoramic views).
-The minimum difference of these is a scanning behaviour, in which the ant will periodically rotate on the spot (images of an ant during scanning are shown on the right of the middle panels of Fig. 5a).
+The most obvious of these is a scanning behaviour, in which the ant will periodically rotate on the spot (images of an ant during scanning are shown on the right of the middle panels of Figure 5A).
 The frequency of these scans is higher in unfamiliar environments, suggesting that they are active processes driving navigation and essentially implementing an embodied visual compass [132].
-However, the kind of active sampling that scanning brings is also evident in the modulation of the basic sinuosity of ant's paths, where wiggling is upregulated when ants are uncertain [20, 133] and hence would benefit from increasing the sampling rate of visual scenes.
+However, the kind of active sampling that scanning brings is also evident in the modulation of the basic sinussity of ant's paths, where wiggling is upregulated when ants are uncertain [133,20] and hence would benefit from increasing the sampling rate of visual scenes.
 These innate behaviours allow the problem of learning and navigating a route to be simplified.
-During learning, PI constrains the ant's experience and actions so that they are implicitly correct in the sense of leading to the goal (black path and arrow heads in Fig. 5b).
-These actions are memorised as stored views which can be recalled by physically scanning the world (cartoons and blue arrows in Fig. 5b).
+During learning, PI constrains the ant's experience and actions so that they are implicitly correct in the sense of leading to the goal (black path and arrow heads in Figure 5B).
+These actions are memorised as stored views which can be recalled by physically scanning the world (cartoons and blue arrows in Figure 5B).
 In this way, navigation is reframed in terms of an embodied search for familiar views, as, when an agent is facing in a familiar direction, it is likely facing a similar direction to when it was previously at that location so should move in the direction it is facing.